marek629/blog/src/nyan-cat-ogg-01.md

 ## Streams in the action

-Then go back to the concept of playing OGG file.
+Then go back to the concept of playing OGG files.
 I need to do a few operations:

 1. Read OGG file data from filesystem using `createReadStream` function from `fs` node.js module.